How To Secure Your Windows 11 PC: Essential Security Settings

 10Understand and Manage Startup Programs

-Some applications are set to launch automatically when you start Windows.
-While convenient for some programs, too many startup programs can slow down your PC and potentially introduce security risks if a malicious program is set to launch at startup.
+Understanding and managing startup programs on Windows 11 is important because while some are useful, too many can slow down your PC and potentially introduce security risks if a malicious program is set to launch automatically.

 What happens when you manage startup programs?
 You can disable programs you don’t need to run at startup, speeding up boot times and reducing the attack surface.